 Do you own a small business?
 Are you looking to open a small shop or store?
 Generally, a limited or incorporated company requires a bit of money in order to put an open sign up.
 The best way to get the funds needed is to talk to a financial advisor about a commercial mortgage.

 A commercial mortgage is for businesses or investors seeking to purchase properties that will produce income.
 For example, this includes spaces like a retail area, restaurant, or industrial shops.
 So how does a small business owner go about getting approved for a commercial mortgage?
 Check out these steps to get the right mortgage for you.

-1. What you need to bring to the bank
+1. What you need to bring to the branch

 Firstly, lenders will want to see a certain amount of cash handy to cover the loan payments.
 Secondly, they need proof that your business is running and generating a profit.
 Since a company is different from a home mortgage, you’ll need a larger down payment.
 However, this does depend on whether the property is partially or completely commercial zoned.

 If a unit is partially zoned, that means residential rental units are present in addition to commercial zoning.
 A property has total commercial zoning when there are no residential units available and the dedicated space is for commercial business only.
 Depending on whether a property is partial or total commercial zoning, you may need to put up to a 50% down payment for the location.
 Knowing what kind of zoning you are looking for beforehand when applying for a commercial mortgage will speed up the process.

 2. Find out the type of commercial mortgage you want